makefeics/nimo-markdown-cv/index.md

 ```

 _Product Manager_<br>
-Worked on server-side web applications and server deployment tools.

 1. Structure of User service and Merchant service.
 2. Design of hierarchy and dimensions of labeling system.
-3. Design of marketing template services, precise marketing and push, and monitoring of marketing data.
+3. Design of marketing template services, precise marketing and push service, and monitoring of marketing data.

 <!-- ### Footer